 Make your house safe for your toddler

 Your little preschooler is now fully mobile and this means that you have to keep rethinking what possible hazards there are around the house.
 Since he is taller and stronger he can reach higher places and open drawers and cupboards, even the ones that he could not before.
-This is dangerous since the unsafe things that you think are well kept safe and away from him, like knives and choking hazards, can now be within his reach.
+This is dangerous since the unsafe things that you think are well kept safe and away from him.
+Knives and choking hazards, can now be within his reach.

 Try to protect your toddler by locking drawers if you can or buying drawer locks.
 The things that you cannot lock away try to keep as high as possible and make sure they are out of reach.
 This includes cleaning products, which are poisonous and can be easily forgotten within reach.
-You also have to consider that even drawers that contain no dangerous items, like the sock drawer in a dresser, can be dangerous if he climb on top of them and topples the furniture.
+You also have to consider that even drawers that contain no dangerous items.
+A sock drawer in a dresser, can be dangerous if he climb on top of them and topples the furniture.
 You also have to consider getting rid of that small lake on your backyard, child this age can drown even in the shallowest of waters.
-It is impossible to keep your little preschooler totally safe, there will always be a little bruised forehead or a scratched knee now and then.
+It is impossible to keep your little preschooler totally safe.
+There will always be a little bruised forehead or a scratched knee now and then.
 Therefore, you should have a first-aid kit always on hand.

 Although children diverge in cognitive development after they reach the age of two, it is expected that until he reaches the age of three he will improve much on his vocabulary.
 He will understand up to nine hundred words and be able to say up to three hundred.
 Whether he speaks clearly or cannot make a lot of sense most of the time, you should not worry.
 Mispronunciations are also normal since it takes a lot of fine motor skills to pronounce words right.

-Children this age develop at different paces and it does not mean that he is less smart only because he cannot make conversations in clear and complete sentences.
+Children this age develop at different paces.
+This does not mean that he is less smart only because he cannot make conversations in clear and complete sentences.
 He has to develop language skills at his own pace and you have to keep in mind that this is a complex task.
 However, there are some worrying signs that you have to watch out for.
-If your preschooler, barely speaks, does not imitate other people’s words, cannot pronounce consonants in the beginning of words, is not capable of using two to four word sentences and does not ask any questions, you should consult your doctor so he can run tests to check if everything is going well.
+If your preschooler, barely speaks, does not imitate other people’s words.
+Likewise cannot pronounce consonants in the beginning of words.
+Or is not capable of using two to four word sentences and does not ask any questions you should consult your doctor so he can run tests to check if everything is going well.